Balding Beards is reader-supported. When you buy through external links, we may earn an affiliate commission. Learn more.

 We’re going to list the ones for you that are the real deal when it comes to hair loss shampoos, but buyer beware when you’re roaming the hair care product aisle and thinking about buying anything less than the best.

 Again, use trusted brands with proven results (backed by scientific study) and with plenty of good, verified reviews.

 And, remember, your hair loss may have many underlying causes, and your shampoo is just one part of your hair loss treatment.
 Lifestyle and nutritional changes may also be part of the solution.

-That said, let’s take a look at five hair loss shampoos that are the real deal.
+That said, let’s take a look at the hair loss shampoos that are the real deal.